-5 Tips for Baking with Yeast + 5 Must Try Yeast Recipes
+5 Tips for Baking with Yeast and What to Make with Yeast

-These tips will help you feel more confident in the kitchen and yield more successful results.
-Be sure to check out the 5 must try recipes that follow – they’re all tried and true family favorites that even my picky eater approves of.
+These tips for baking with yeast will help you feel more confident in the kitchen and yield more successful results.
+Be sure to check out a few of my favorite recipes if you’re wondering what to make with yeast – they’re all tried and true family favorites that even my picky eater approves of.

 I love baking homemade bread.
 It tastes so good and makes the house smell amazing.
 Some people find baking with yeast to be confusing, challenging, or otherwise just hard to understand.
 Today I thought I’d share my top 5 tips for baking with yeast.